vuw-research-computing/raapoi-docs/README.md

     Type ```Ctrl-c``` to stop the local server.

-1. When ready to publish, use:
+1. For Rāpoi admins - when ready to publish, use:

 	```mkdocs gh-deploy```